atul-github/linkedin-posts/README.md

 * You can search linkedin members.
 So if you type 'a', around 100 linkedin members will be populated in dropdown beneath.
 You will need to click outside of text box for search to start.
 * Click 'Submit' - This will give you information if there is direct relation.
 * Click Connectedness - It will give directed path between two memebers if available.
-* Execute LLM - will do classification
+* Execute LLM - will do classification.
+You will need to have access to GPT4 or  OLLAMA
+* Refresh the page to upload another file

 # Other experiments